 Not only do your recovery points need to be rated, but anything that is involved in a 4WD recovery should be stamped or tagged that it is rated.
 Shackles are a scary example of this – if your shackles are plain grey with no writing stamped on them, they are not rated!
 They are classed as general purpose, and are not manufactured for lifting or recoveries.
 All rated shackles will be stamped with their WLL (working load limit), and usually have coloured pins.

-The most common shackles used in a 4WD recovery are 4.75 tonnes; avoid using anything that is rated less than this.
+The most common shackles used in a 4WD recovery are 4.75 tonnes.
+You can use the 3.2 tonne ones, but only in pairs.